schustischuster/evoGE/cisNAT/README.md

-## Coding-coding SAS and non-coding-coding SAS expression analysis.
+## Coding-coding SAS and non-coding-coding SAS expression analysis

 This code allows to reproduce the results of the protein-coding protein-coding sense-antisense (SAS) pair and non-coding protein-coding SAS pair expression analysis.